cockroachdb/docs/v19.1/show-trace.md

     - To start recording traces during a session, enable the `tracing` session variable via [`SET tracing = on;`](set-vars.html#set-tracing).
     - To stop recording traces during a session, disable the `tracing` session variable via [`SET tracing = off;`](set-vars.html#set-tracing).

 - Recording traces during a session does not effect the execution of any statements traced.
 This means that errors encountered by statements during a recording are returned to clients.
-CockroachDB will [automatically retry](transactions.html#automatic-retries) individual statements (considered implicit transactions) and multi-statement transactions sent as a single batch when [retryable errors](transactions.html#error-handling) are encountered due to contention.
-Also, clients will receive retryable errors required to handle [client-side retries](transactions.html#client-side-intervention).
+CockroachDB will [automatically retry](transactions.html#automatic-retries) individual statements (considered implicit transactions) and multi-statement transactions sent as a single batch when [retry errors](transactions.html#error-handling) are encountered due to contention.
+Also, clients will receive retry errors required to handle [client-side retries](transactions.html#client-side-intervention).
 As a result, traces of all transaction retries will be captured during a recording.

 ## Required privileges